Lecture 17 Asynchronous Programming

 Costs

-• have to remember what I was waiting for
+• Have to remember what we were waiting for

 • code is complex, hard to read